-Scenario: A model is based on an assumption that an additional year of education increases a student's future wage by 20%.
+A model is based on an assumption that an additional year of education increases a student's future wage by 20 percent.

-17) Refer to the scenario above.
-The hypothesis of the model is that: A) college graduates will earn 80 percent more than high school graduates.
-B) college graduates will earn 107 percent more than high school graduates.
-C) college graduates will earn 200 percent more than high school graduates.
-D) college graduates will earn 275 percent more than high school graduates.
-Answer: B Difficulty: Medium AACSB: Application of Knowledge Topic: An Economic Model
+20) Refer to the scenario above.
+The hypothesis of the model is that .
+A) college graduates will earn about 80 percent more than high school graduates B) college graduates will earn about 107 percent more than high school graduates C) college graduates will earn about 200 percent more than high school graduates D) college graduates will earn about 275 percent more than high school graduates Answer: B Difficulty: Medium AACSB: Application of Knowledge Topic: An Economic Model

-18) Refer to the scenario above.
+21) Refer to the scenario above.
 Which of the following statements is true of the model?

-A) The predictions of this model cannot be tested empirically.
-B) The prediction of the model is accurate and will hold for all individuals.
-C) The prediction of this model can be applied to unlimited years of additional education.
+A) The predictions of this model cannot be tested with data.

+B) The predictions of this model are accurate and will hold for all individuals.

+C) The predictions of this model can be applied to unlimited years of additional education.

 D) The model predicts that two additional years of education is likely to increase future earnings by 60 percent.

 Answer: C Difficulty: Medium AACSB: Application of Knowledge Topic: An Economic Model

-19) Refer to the scenario above.
+22) Refer to the scenario above.
 Which of the followings statements is true of the model?